tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 When you make a basic attack, make a second basic attack against a different enemy as a free action.

 **Quirk:** Fidgety.

 ---

+#### Giant-slayer

+Melee Weapon

+This oversize weapon keens when swung in battle.
+This weapon gains a +2 bonus to attacks against large and huge creatures.

+**Quirk:** Self-conscious about size.

+---